Welcome! And thanks for stopping by my site!

-I am a full-time investor, a blogger, a coach and I host a podcast called “Let's Talk Real Estate Investing”.
+I am a full-time investor, a blogger, a coach, course creator, beach lover, and I host a podcast called “Let's Talk Real Estate Investing”.

 I have also created a course called “Probate Investing Simplified” that will make you an expert in probate investing in just 6 short weeks.